compoze-labs/cloudwatch-metrics-publisher/README.md

 ## Usage

-In order to publish a new metric, you simply create a new class that extends the [MetricPublisher](metrics.client.ts) class, and export the class instantiation
+In order to publish a new metric, you simply create a new class that extends the [MetricPublisher](metrics.client.ts) class, and export the class instantiation.
+A full example can be found here [example.metric.ts](example.metric.ts)

 1. After extending the class, ensure that you provide a unique MetricName and Namespace.
 A description of Cloudwatch terms and concepts can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).
 Example: